 Throughout the 90s, Anita not only was a contributor to the South China Morning Post, Asian Home Gourmet magazine, but also, was a columnist for the now defunct TV&Entertainment Times and a regular contributor to the Hong Kong Tatler‘s Annual Best Restaurants Guide.
 She’ll tell you her best memory during that time in HK was being invited to judge at the Hong Kong Culinary Awards.
 It was a pivotal decade in her life.

 After moving to the United States in 1999, things slowed down some.
 Although she contributed to the Palo Alto Weekly and authored a cookbook entitled Asian Greens in 2001 (available through Amazon), food writing was scarce.

 Later, due to family commitments, her intention of taking a short break from writing turned into a long hiatus during which time, all Anita did to keep up was posting on YELP.
 All was not lost though as her relentlessness puts her currently as the 2nd most prolific Yelper in the world.

 In 2009, Anita returned to more active blogging and did a 10-month stint as contributing food writer at the Orange County Register and Food Frenzy blog from the end of 2010 to 2011.
-She was invited to be a guest blogger judge at Top Chef Korean Food Challenge in 2011, and most recently has joined OC Menus, a food blog under the OC Metro umbrella.
-Blogs she has guested on include She’s Cookin and Just Spotted.
+That year, she was invited as a guest blogger judge at Top Chef Korean Food Challenge.

 diary of a Mad Hungry Woman is a journey of her gastronomical adventures, mostly shared with friends, but always scouring, searching, noshing, blogging and YELPing her way through the myriad of eateries from southern California and beyond, doing what she loves most — exploring and writing about food!